mindofai/mindofai.github.io/_posts/2017-1-19-Wired-Debugging-on-Surface.md

 For our app, we need to be online the first time a user logs in and syncs data with the server, but then we want to disconnect from the internet to test offline scenarios after that first login.

 The trickiest part was getting my laptop to share it's internet connection with the Surface over my wired ethernet connection.
+When you first connect your Surface to your laptop, if you turn off the Surface WiFi connection you'll see an icon indicating that there is no internet connection.

-There's a nice Windows feature that allows you to do that called Adapter Bridging.
-Here's how to do it.
+Thankfully, there's a nice Windows feature that allows you to do that called Adapter Bridging.
+Here's how to do it:

-Open Network Connections on Windows.
+1. Open Network Connections on Windows
+2. Locate the adapter that is supplying your internet connection.
+With Parallels this is done by an Ethernet adapter
+3. Select both the adapter from step #2 and the one for your plugged in USB dongle
+4. Right click and select "Bridge Connections"